ManikLakhanpal/BlogWebApp/README.md

 # BlogWebApp

 A simple blog site created by Manik Lakhanpal, currently a work in progress!
-Node packages used: axios (for API requests), fs (to read data.json), and express (to launch the site).
+You can access the live version on [blog.w16manik.ninja](http://blog.w16manik.ninja) and read this for API documentation(https://documenter.getpostman.com/view/30788213/2sA3BoZqwM)

 ## Getting Started